Better understand genetically engineered foods (GMOs)

-Foods derived from new plant varieties developed using genetic engineering or genome editing are often referred to as “GMOs” (Genetically Modified Organisms) or as “bioengineered.”
+Foods derived from new plant varieties developed using genetic engineering are often referred to as “GMOs” (Genetically Modified Organisms).
+In the U.S., some GMOs are referred to as “bioengineered.”
 Although genetic engineering of plants began in the 1980s, there is a fair amount of confusion about how foods derived from these techniques — as well as from the more recent technique of genome editing — compare to foods from traditionally bred plants.

 For general information on the science, safety and regulation of genetically engineered and genome edited foods, please see below.